music video mailing-list

 - 1-1.
 Where and how do you get all your information?

-I have many different sources.
-First off, I've spent many hours watching music video networks such as MTV, VH-1, CMT and Z Music.
+We have many different sources.
+First off, We've spent hours watching music video networks such as MTV, VH-1, CMT and Z Music.
 This constituted the original data which was used to create the site.
-In addition to this, I do a lot of research on the Internet, nearly everyday, and compile the information found scattered all over the Web.
-I also get some credits off video compilations - most of the time these are send in by fans of a given artist.
+In addition to this, we do a lot of research on the Internet, nearly everyday, and compile the information found scattered all over the Web.
+We also get some credits off video compilations - most of the time these are send in by fans of a given artist.
 And finally, last but not least, individuals have been contributing a lot of information - including more and more industry people who submit their own credit listings.

 To see a full list of all people who have contributed to this site, please check the credits page.